 - Parks Canada's Standards and Guidelines for the Conservation of Historic Places in Canada.
-In keeping with the Standards and Guidelines, minimal intervention will be the guiding principle for all work; - Former Ministry of Tourism, Culture and Sport's Eight Guiding Principles in the Conservation of Historic Properties; and - Ontario Heritage Tool Kit.
+In keeping with the Standards and Guidelines, minimal intervention will be the guiding principle for all work; - Former Ministry of Tourism, Culture and Sport's The Province of Ontario's Eight Guiding Principles in the Conservation of Historic Properties; and - The Ontario Heritage Tool Kit.